Weight Cutting for MMA & Combat Sports

 Information for Fighters & Nutritionists

 Here you will learn the scientific approach to fuelling performance and cutting weight for MMA, boxing and other combat sports.
-This system will allow you to know exactly how to:
+This textbook will allow you to know exactly how to:

-• Customize your own weight cutting for MMA protocol
+- Customize a weight cutting for MMA protocol

-• Set-up your diet so that you perform at your best in every training session
+- Set-up an athlete's diet so that they perform at their best in every training session

-• Design your pre- and post-training meals to maximize your recovery
+- Design pre- and post-training meals to maximize recovery

 Understand the Details of Cutting Weight for MMA

-The Sigma Weight Cutting System is the ultimate educational resource for anyone looking to learn about the evidence-based strategies of fuelling MMA athletes and managing weight cuts safely and effectively.
+Making Weight is the ultimate educational resource for anyone looking to learn about the evidence-based strategies of fuelling MMA athletes and managing weight cuts safely and effectively.

 Whether you are a MMA athlete, coach or sports nutritionist, you will be able to learn how fighters can take control of their nutrition, cut weight effectively and set themselves up for their best in-cage performance.